Adam Wainwright

-Adam Parrish Wainwright (born August 30, 1981), nicknamed "Waino" and "Uncle Charlie", is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
+Adam Parrish Wainwright (born August 30, 1981), nicknamed "Waino" and "Uncle Charlie", is an American former professional baseball pitcher who spent his entire 18-year Major League Baseball (MLB) career with the St. Louis Cardinals.

-The Atlanta Braves selected him 29th overall in the first round of the 2000 amateur draft from Glynn Academy in Brunswick, Georgia.
+The Atlanta Braves selected Wainwright 29th overall in the first round of the 2000 MLB draft from Glynn Academy in Brunswick, Georgia.
 His performance in the minor leagues made him one of the Braves' top pitching prospects.
 After the 2003 season, the Braves traded him to the Cardinals for outfielder J. D. Drew.

 Wainwright made his MLB debut on September 11, 2005, and spent the rest of the season as a relief pitcher.
-The next year, he briefly assumed closer duties, saving the series-clinching games of the 2006 National League Championship Series and World Series.
-In 2007, he returned to starting pitching, a role in which he has since remained.
+The next year, he briefly assumed closer duties, saving the series-clinching games of the 2006 National League Championship Series and the World Series over the Detroit Tigers.
+In 2007, he returned to starting pitching, a role in which he would remain for the rest of his career.
 He missed the 2011 season due to Tommy John surgery, but emerged as an ace, leading the National League multiple times in wins, innings pitched, and games started.
 He also has multiple top-ten finishes in earned run average, strikeouts, walks plus hits per inning pitched, and complete games.
-In 2014, Wainwright became the first pitcher in Major League history to post nine of his first 18 starts with seven innings pitched and no runs allowed.
-In his career, Wainwright has won more than 150 games, received three All-Star selections and two Gold Glove Awards, and finished in the top three in the Cy Young Award balloting four times.
+In 2014, Wainwright became the first pitcher in major league history to post nine of his first 18 starts with seven innings pitched and no runs allowed.
+In his career, Wainwright won 200 games, received three All-Star selections and two Gold Glove Awards, and finished in the top three in the Cy Young Award balloting four times.

-With 2,042 career strikeouts through the 2021 season, Wainwright is second to Bob Gibson (3,117) in Cardinals franchise history.
-Wainwright and longtime teammate Yadier Molina are the most successful battery in Major League history, having both the most wins and starts together.
+With 2,202 career strikeouts, Wainwright is second to Bob Gibson (3,117) in Cardinals franchise history.
+Wainwright and longtime teammate Yadier Molina are the most successful battery in major league history, having both the most wins and starts together.

+On September 18, 2023, Wainwright became the third Cardinals' pitcher to win 200 games, joining Bob Gibson (251), and Jesse Haines (210), and the 122nd in baseball history.
+That day, he also became the 66th pitcher in baseball history with at least 2,200 strikeouts.

 Early life

-Wainwright was born in Brunswick, Georgia, to Bill, an attorney, and Nancy Wainwright, a real estate agent.
-His parents divorced when he was seven years old and his father moved to Florida, leaving only Wainwright's mother to raise him and his older brother Trey, now an attorney in Atlanta.
-Wainwright credits Trey, seven years his senior, with teaching him everything he knows about sports after their father left, including building a pitcher's mound in their back yard to teach him how to pitch.
-Wainwright also participated in the Cub Scouts, Boy Scouts, and numerous church activities, and grew up an Atlanta Braves fan.
+Wainwright was born in Brunswick, Georgia.
+His father was an attorney, and his mother was a real estate agent.
+His parents divorced when he was seven years old, and his father moved to Florida, leaving Wainwright's mother to raise him and his older brother, who grew up to become an attorney in Atlanta.
+Wainwright credits his older brother with teaching him everything he knows about sports after their father left, including building a pitcher's mound in their back yard to teach him how to pitch.
+Wainwright also participated in the Cub Scouts, Boy Scouts, and numerous church activities.
+He grew up an Atlanta Braves fan.